 As one of the USA’s leading universities, Arizona State University has many valuable qualities.
 However, it clearly stands out from the competition in one area: innovation.

 For the past five years in a row, Arizona State University has been ranked the number 1 “most innovative university” by U.S. News World & Report.
 It ranks ahead of institutions such as MIT and Stanford.
-This ranking category has only existed for four years, so ASU has a 100% success rate in being named the most innovative university in the U.S.
+This ranking category has only existed for five years, so ASU has a 100% success rate in being named the most innovative university in the U.S.

 The university ranking for innovation is based on a survey of university peers.
 To establish the rankings, U.S. News & World Report considers everything from improvements to the curriculum and campus life, to facilities and technology.